- <div

 MLS 542 Images of Human Nature

 This course will consider various views about the nature and meaning of human existence.
 Among the images to be examined are the religious and philosophical, the heroic, the psychological, as well as the sociological and historical.
 Readings include selections from The Book of Genesis, Confucius, Plato, Aristotle, Augustine, Al Farabi, Hobbes, Shakespeare, Dostoevsky, Nietzsche, Freud, Durkheim, Woolf, Sayers, and various classical and contemporary documents, including film.

-MLS 544 Chicago Aspirations: Past, Present, and Future
+MLS 544 Sensing Chicago: Past, Present, and Future

 Religion has been a cultural universal in the past, and remains a constant in our current societies.
 Some of the questions that this cross-disciplinary seminar explores are as follows: What is religion?
 How does it interact with other facets of our psychological, sociological, and cultural life?
 What was its role in different societies?
 What is its future?
 We shall look at religion from the perspectives of theologians, philosophers, psychologists and social scientists, and literature and the arts.

 MLS 548 Romanticism: Self and Society

 The Romantic era (ca. 1780-1830) was a period of revolutionary change in politics, literature, music, and the visual arts.
 This seminar examines the evolving relation of self and society through five transformational decades of modern European history.
-Discussions will focus on the works of a number of major figures, including Blake, Burke, Schiller, Wordsworth, Keats, Schubert, and Mary Shelley.
+Discussions will focus on the works of a number of major texts and figures, Mary Shelley’s Frankenstein, Brontë’s Jane Eyre, Coleridge’s Rime of the Ancient Mariner, and works by Schiller, Keats, Burke, and Beethoven.

 MLS 550 Latin America: Economy and Culture